'Complementarity' in paraxial and non-paraxial optical beams: Complementarity in paraxial beams

 which reflects the complementary character of these properties.
 When $\mathcal{P}$ is maximum, i.e., when the beam is in the state $|0\rangle_{p}$ or $|1\rangle_{p}$, the coherence is zero, whereas when the predictability is zero i.e., when $|a|^{2} + |b|^{2} = |c|^{2} + |d|^{2}$ for the beam (\ref{el}), the coherence obtained is maximum.

-When one deals with a bipartite system, with each party representing a two level system, state of each party is described by the reduced density matrix thus obtained after tracing out the other.
+When we deal with a bipartite system, with each party representing a two level system, state of each party is described by the reduced density matrix thus obtained after tracing out the other.
 In general, the reduced density matrix obtained is not pure, i.e., cannot be represented by a particular state vector, rather an ensemble.
-In classical optics, the reduced density matrix corresponding to the polarization DOF represents the polarization-coherence matrix, $P^{2} = \sum_{i} S_{i}^{2}$ is defined to be degree of polarization of the beam.
+In classical optics, the reduced density matrix corresponding to the polarization DOF represents the polarization-coherence matrix, $P^{2} = \sum_{i} S_{i}^{2}$, also known as degree of polarization of the beam.
 This realization trivially leads to the polarization-coherence theorem, $P^{2} = \mathcal{P}^{2} + \mathcal{C}^{2}$ \cite{eberly:optica:PCT}.
 Since the polarization coherence matrix is mixed in general, the duality relation becomes, $\mathcal{P}^{2} + \mathcal{C}^{2} \leq 1$.

 Pure bipartite systems are described by a state vector of the form (\ref{qubit1}).
 For fields given by (\ref{qubit1}), if the polarization and spatial DOF is separable, the resulting polarization-coherence matrix represents a polarized state and the duality relation saturates.
 However, if both DOF are inseparable, the resulting polarization coherence matrix represents a partially polarized state.
 It has been shown that the amount of entanglement quantified by the concurrence \cite{wooters:PRL:1998}, which for the state (\ref{qubit1}) is given by, $\mathcal{E} = 2|ad-bc|$ obeys a triality relation with predictability and coherence, $\mathcal{E}^{2} + \mathcal{P}^{2} + \mathcal{C}^{2} = 1$ \cite{jacob:optcomm:2010}.
 Therefore, the amount of inseparability of polarization and spatial DOF bounds the degree of polarization of the beam \cite{eberly:prl:2016, Zela:ol:2018}.
 If the beam itself is mixed the above triality relation becomes an inequality \cite{Qasimi:josaA:2020}.